au-multivariate-stats

 language R

-This should include 4.2.1 if you are running the latest release, but should be no lower than 4.2.0.
-If the installed version of R is < 4.2.0, install a newver version of R by downloading and running one of the installers from cloud.r-project.org as mentioned above.
+This should include 4.4.0 if you are running the latest release (at the time of writing), but should be no lower than 4.4.0.
+If the installed version of R is < 4.4.0, install a newver version of R by downloading and running one of the installers from cloud.r-project.org as mentioned above.

 To check that RStudio is up-to-date, open RStudio, open the Help menu, and choose Check for Updates.
 RStudio will then check to see if there is a newer version available and if there is it will give you the option to download the newer version.